zzdlabzm/POOE/README.md

 ```

 # Scripts
-Configure the environment of ProtTrans (https://github.com/agemagician/ProtTrans) and run it according to the instructions of the script.sh, you will get a score and whether it is an oomycete effector.
+Run the script.sh, you will get a score and whether it is an oomycete effector.
 Script description in script.sh: the first parameter represents input fasta, the second one represents temporary folder, and the third one represents specificity.
 For example：<br>
 ```Bash
 bash ./script.sh input.fasta tmp_dir 0.9
 ```